I am a negligent blogger.

-I had a dream last night that the Moss and I lived in a two-story house that was docked in a tremendously deep lake.
+I had a dream last night that I lived in a two-story house that was docked in a tremendously deep lake.
 Not a houseboat, mind you.
 A whole house.
 Just floating there.
 Well, floating in that sinking kind of way.
-For some odd reason we had decided that living in a two-story house on a lake with no notable means of flotation was a quality idea.
-Needless to say the fact that it was sinking came to us as quite a shock.
-So we hurried about gathering whatever our arms could carry, water cascading down the stairs–yes, that’s right, the house sank into water that came from the second floor–stumbling onto the dock in time to watch the steeple of the house disappear into the murky waters below.
+For some odd reason I had decided that living in a two-story house on a lake with no notable means of flotation was a quality idea.
+Needless to say the fact that it was sinking came as quite a shock.
+So I hurried about gathering whatever our arms could carry, water cascading down the stairs–yes, that’s right, the house sank into water that came from the second floor–stumbling onto the dock in time to watch the steeple of the house disappear into the murky waters below.

 This in no way seemed odd, or even remotely disheartening.
 Quite the opposite, in fact.
-Like any couple, having watched their improbably placed two-story home sink into a lake, we simply waited for it to reappear.
+Like any sane person, having watched their improbably placed two-story home sink into a lake, I simply waited for it to reappear.
 Which it did some time later.
 Because that’s what houses do.
 All the time.
 I want to say it reappeared hours later, but who knows in a dream, right?
-We could have returned to the spot years later, or we might have just been reliving the moment in perpetuity.
+I could have returned to the spot years later, or I might have just been reliving the moment in perpetuity.
 Like a less funny Groundhog Day.
-Or we could have been like that stupid couple who somehow buys a house without bothering to see if it was once owned, I don’t know, by a homicidal maniac who butchered his entire family thing.
+Or I could have been like that stupid person who somehow buys a house without bothering to see if it was once owned, I don’t know, by a homicidal maniac who butchered his entire family thing.
 Because, let’s face it: If you know this and still buy the house, you deserve to see the world in a hundred different pieces.
-Anyway, we wittingly walked back into the house.
+Anyway, I wittingly walked back into the house.
 And it sank again.
 Go figure.
 Houses.
 I would presume this would have happened again had I not woken up.
-Though I’d like to think somewhere in there I would have said to the Moss, “Don’t drive angry,” which wouldn’t have made any contextual sense unless you were Bill Murray talking to a groundhog driving a truck, and would have been precisely the reason I would have said it.
+Though I’d like to think somewhere in there I would have said to myself, “Don’t drive angry,” which wouldn’t have made any contextual sense unless you were Bill Murray talking to a groundhog driving a truck, and would have been precisely the reason I would have said it.
 Dreams.
 Sometimes a babbling drunk Uncle detailing the process of baking one of his “special pies” is easier to understand.